 Ethan says that his life was changed with the introduction of the School Enterprise Challenge.
 By learning about market research and resource assessment, he was inspired to seek an innovative solution to a social problem.
-He identified waste management as a key problem and began to draw up a business plan around recycling paper.
+He identified waste management as a key problem and wrote a business plan around recycling paper.
 At the end of the school year, Ethan launched his recycling business.
 He is now covering all his expenses and saving US$30 a month.

 In South Africa, Teach A Man To Fish is running the School Enterprise Challenge programme and the Entrepreneurial and Environmental Empowerment for South Africa's Youth (EEESAY) project.

 The School Enterprise Challenge programme started in 2014 in South Africa.
 Through face-to-face training workshops and ongoing support via Whatsapp to share learning and best practice, problem solving and innovation in entrepreneurship, the School Enterprise Challenge in South Africa has engaged teachers and students throughout Kwa-Zulu Natal.